agvxov/dictate/README.md

 Dictate can also be expanded with user types.
 1. `DICTATE_H` has to be defined
 2. `dictate.h` has to be included, this will define `DICTATE_PRINTER_COMMON_ARGS` for us
-3. a type printer will is defined
+3. a type printer is defined
 4. `DICTATE_USER_TYPES` is defined
 5. `DICTATE_H` is undefined
-5. `dictate.h` is re-included
+6. `dictate.h` is re-included

 Example:
 ```C